 The content of what kids watch is key.
 Learn how to distinguish what is positive and what may cause inattention.
 For example, programs that constantly change scenes cause over-stimulation.
 Those that are slow, real narratives like Mr. Rogers are more calming and cognitively stimulating.

-An excellent source of guidance for parents can be found in the Technology and Media section at Parent Further, a Search Institute sponsored-website.
+An excellent source of guidance for parents concerned about the impact of media on their children can be found in the Technology and Media section at Parent Further, a Search Institute sponsored-website.
 The Search Institute is a leader in how children develop assets that lead to positive developmental outcomes.

 Building Blocks vs. Television

-A study conducted in Seattle by Dr. Dimitri Christakis showed that children who played with building blocks scored significantly higher on language acquisition tests.
+A study on the impact of media conducted in Seattle by Dr. Dimitri Christakis showed that children who played with building blocks scored significantly higher on language acquisition tests.
 In fact, a recent New York Times article, With Blocks, Educators Go Back to Basics, describes how parents learn to engage their children in block building!
 It may end up that blocks, not television, will help build the skills that young people need to be successful in corporate America!

 According to Christakis and other researchers, early childhood is critical for children’s development.
 Children need more real time play and less fast-paced media.
 “If you change the beginning,” Christakis says, “you change the whole story!”

 In December of 2011, Dr. Dimitri Christakis presented a TEDxTalk on the impact of media on children.
 It’s a fascinating watch, guaranteed to change the television-watching habits of parents with young children!